iDestyKK/render_tools/hdr_gameplay/README.md

 Additional tracks are encoded with **FLAC** with `-compression_level 12`.

 ### 16 Channel Mode
-If the script detects the existance of a `gameplay (16ch).wav`, it will do a few extra things:
+If the script detects the existence of a `gameplay (16ch).wav`, it will do a few extra things:

 1. A valid 7.1 surround sound audio track will be generated and will replace